-When we began the 2020 legislative session almost 70 days ago, I’m not sure anyone could have predicted that it would end with Governor Inslee on TVW closing schools across Washington.
+When we began the 2020 legislative session, I’m not sure anyone could have predicted that it would end with Governor Inslee on TVW closing school buildings across Washington.
 As I write this summary, lawmakers, educators, and advocates are focused on helping students access meals and strategizing how to continue instruction from afar.
 We don’t know at this point what the state of education will look like moving forward, or how a decline in revenue will affect the supplemental budget.

 Although it feels as though the circumstances are changing every day, we at Stand remain committed to our values of supporting students and families.
 We are still focused on our goal that all Washington students graduate high school with a rigorous diploma that prepares them for the next step in college or career.
 To achieve that, we focused this session on three primary objectives: expanding access to school counselors, removing financial barriers to dual credit courses, and ensuring support for students with disabilities.